 I have only used Yahoo’s service, but of the ones at Techie Buzz, MyTrashMail.com looks to be the most promising.
 However, you will have to go to their site to read any of the emails, and that’s a tad inconvenient in my book.
 I’m sticking with Yahoo, but just for this service.
 (P.S., I have read that Hotmail now offers a similar service.)

 Bill is somewhat diverse.
-Designs and optimizes websites/social networks, tunes pianos, sells suet and feeders, and offers free information to help people improve their resumes.
+Designs and optimizes websites/social networks, tunes pianos, recently retired seller of suet and feeders, and offers free information to help people improve their resumes.

 “Don’t pick on people, jump on their failures, criticize their faults-unless, of course, you want the same treatment.
 That critical spirit has a way of boomeranging.”